adjust/adobe_air_sdk/README.md

 [Google Play Services][google-play-services].

-In case you don't already have Google Play Services added to your app (as part of some other ANE or in some other way) you can use `Google Play Services ANE`, which is provided by adjust and is built to fit needs of our SDK.
+In case you don't already have Google Play Services added to your app (as part of some other ANE or in some other way) you can use `Google Play Services ANE`, which is provided by adjust and is built to fit the needs of our SDK.
 You can find our Google Play
 Services ANE as part of release on our [releases page][releases].

-You should just import downloaded ANE to your app and Google Play Services needed by our SDK will be successfully added.
-After this, add Google Play Services extension to app descriptor file:
+You just need to import the downloaded ANE to your app and the Google Play Services needed by our SDK will be successfully added.
+After this, add the Google Play Services extension to app descriptor file:

 ```xml
 <extensions>